-=Note→ If you are making the election to treat all income other than compensation as business income for this tax year, you must check the box in Step 1, Line P, and enter zero here and on Line 44.
+INote If you are making the election to treat all income other than compensation as business income for this tax year, you must check the box in Step 1, Line S, and enter zero here and on Line 44.
 This election must be made by the extended due date of this return.
 Once made, the election is irrevocable.

 Line 37 - Enter the amount of all business income or loss included in base income received from any non-unitary partnership, partnership included on a Schedule UB, S corporation, trust, or estate of which you are a partner or a beneficiary, net of any amount distributable to shareholders subject to replacement tax.
-See Illinois Schedules K-1-P(2) or K-1-T(2) for more information.
+See Illinois Schedule K-1-P(2), Partner's and Shareholder's Instructions, or Schedule K-1-T(2), Beneficiary's Instructions for more information.
 Attach a copy of all Illinois Schedules K-1-P and K-1-T you received to your Form IL-1120-ST. If you do not have an amount to report on this line, enter zero.

-=Note→ The partnership is required to send you an Illinois Schedule K-1-P and Schedule K-1-P(2), and the trust or the estate is required to send you an Illinois Schedule K-1-T and Schedule K-1-T(2), specifically identifying your share of income.
+ENote The partnership or S corporation is required to send you an Illinois Schedule K-1-P and Schedules K-1-P(2) and the trust or the estate is required to send you an Illinois Schedule K-1-T and K-1-T(2) specifically identifying your share of income.